- More convenient than writing checks

 Stop in today and order your Grand Valley Bank business debit cards!
 We know you have many card options in today's world.
 Thank you for using your Grand Valley Bank business debit card.
 Contact Us with any comments or questions.

-Step 1: An email is sent from FRAUDCTR0289@grandvalleybank.com with the GVB logo that shows up to 5 possible fraudulent transactions.
-The email contains 2 link options to choose from.
-One link confirming that the transactions are legitimate and the other confirming that they are fraud.
-Confirmed fraud will trigger a phone call to you from a fraud analyst. *Emails occur 24 hours.
+Step 1: An email is sent from FRAUDCTR0289@grandvalleybank.com with the GVB logo that shows possible fraudulent transactions.
+The email asks you to confirm whether the transactions are legitimate or they are fraud.
+Confirmed fraud will trigger a phone call to you from a fraud analyst. *Emails occur 24 hours a day.

-Step 3: If there is no reply to the texts that were sent, an automated phone call is placed to you from 1-800-417-4592*.
-The option to confirm whether the charges are valid or fraudulent is available, as well as speaking with a fraud analyst.
+Step 3: If there isn't a reply from the texts, an automated phone call is placed to the cardholder from 1-800-417-4592*.
+Again, there is the option to confirm that the charges are valid or fraudulent, as well as speaking with a fraud analyst.
 If the call is not answered and a voicemail is available, then a message will be left. *Calls will only occur between 8 am and 9 pm local time.

 Be aware: At any point during this process, your card can be blocked by Fraud Center based on the risk score applied to the situation.
 For that reason, the Fraud Center will need to reach you as soon as possible.